 Stockholders of Record.
-If you are a registered stockholder, you may vote your shares of the Company's common stock by proxy or during the meeting (whether attending in person or virtually via the internet).
-To vote virtually during the meeting, use the link provided in the email you will receive one hour prior to the meeting start time, and follow the instructions on the website to cast your vote.
-To vote in advance of the Annual Meeting, either: (i) visit www.proxydocs.com/arcb to submit your proxy online; (ii) call 1-866-883-3382 to submit your proxy by telephone through an automated system; or (iii) mail a signed and dated proxy card in the envelope provided if you requested paper materials.
+If you are a registered stockholder, you may vote your shares of the Company's Common Stock by proxy or during the meeting.
+To vote in advance of the Annual Meeting, either: (i) visit www.proxyvote.com to submit your proxy online; (ii) call 1-800-690-6903 to submit your proxy by telephone through an automated system; or (iii) mail a signed and dated proxy card in the envelope provided if you requested paper materials.

 Beneficial Holders.
 If you hold your shares in "street name," you will receive instructions from your broker or other nominee describing how to vote your shares.
-If you do not provide voting instructions, the entity that owns your shares will only be permitted to vote your shares on Proposal III (Ratification of the Independent Auditor).
-Your broker cannot vote on Proposal I (Election of Directors) or Proposal II (Advisory Vote to Approve
+If you do not provide voting instructions, the entity that owns your shares will only be permitted to vote your shares on Proposal IV (Ratification of the Independent Auditor).
+Your broker cannot vote on Proposal I (Election of Directors), Proposal II (Advisory Vote to Approve Executive Compensation), Proposal III (Advisory Vote on the Frequency of Holding Future Advisory Votes on Executive

-Executive Compensation) without your instructions.
+Compensation), or Proposal V (Amendment of Restated Certificate of Incorporation) without your instructions.
 This is called a "broker non-vote."